MLXIO

 Key Considerations

-• Project Scope: Are you building a recommendation engine, a fraud detection system, or a real-time analytics solution?
+• Project Scope: Are you building a recommendation engine, fraud detection model, forecasting system, chatbot, computer vision pipeline, or real-time decision engine?

-• Data Complexity: Is your data tabular, image-based, text-heavy, or time series?
+• Data Type: Is your data tabular, image-based, text-heavy, audio, time series, graph-based, or multimodal?

-• Deployment Target: Will your models run on the cloud, on-premises, or at the edge (mobile/IoT devices)?
+• Deployment Target: Will models run in the cloud, on-premises, in a browser, on mobile devices, or at the edge?

 Key Factors in Framework Selection: Performance, Support, Ecosystem

-When you choose a machine learning framework for business, prioritize these factors:
+When you choose a machine learning framework for business, prioritize these core factors.

 Scalability & Performance